ooz/mocs/README.md

 * I prefer models that are playable, functional, sturdy and at a scale that can conveniently be moved.
 * I only use legal connections.
 * I prefer minifigure scale.
+* My designs should be open for modification.
-* I treat greeble as an afterthought and do not compromise on the above in favor of more visual appeal.
+* I treat greeble as an afterthought and do not compromise on the above in favor of more visual appeal or realism.

 Design approach: